mhegde/gen-programmed-pairs/README.md

 <li>S.aureus one-non-gene-site guides: .txt file with list of S.aureus one_non-gene_site controls.
 Column name should be 'sgRNA Sequence' and 'Target Gene Symbol'</li>
 <li>Gene pairs: .txt file with gene pairs.
 Refer to example file provided for format</li>
 <li>Overlap check: Number of nucleotides overlap between sgRNA pairs to be avoided.
 Default:12</li>
+<li>Number of control guides with targeting guides: Number of control guides to be paired with targeting guides.
+Same number of no-site and intergenic sites.
+Default:5</li>
+<li>Number of control guides with control guides: Number of control guide combinations.
+Same number of no-site and intergenic sites.
+Default:50</li>
 <li>Outputfile: Name of outputfile</li>